ABOUT BROWN FOUNDATION

 Graduating Senior Lunch

 With the bluebonnets and wildflowers in bloom, Craig and Sue host a graduating senior lunch at the family ranch in Round Top, Texas on a Saturday each spring for a day of fun and fellowship.
-Senior Brown Scholars engage in friendly competitions including a canoe race and egg toss.
+Senior Brown Scholars engage in friendly competitions including canoe and gunny sack races and egg toss.
 In addition to graduating seniors, attendees may include past Brown Scholars and their families.

 Red Carpet Tour of A&M